Home > Tribes > Santals

 Santals have a rich cultural heritage and Santal dance and music traditionally revolved around Santal religious celebrations.
 They have been able to preserve this, in the most part, over the centuries, despite waves of migrations, invasions by the Mughals and the British, influence of Hinduism and Christian missionaries on traditional animist beliefs and later, urbanization.
 In spite of these assimilative influences, Santals continue to maintain much of their traditional patriarchal way of life, each village under the village headman - the Manjhi Haram and his council, Jog Manjhi (the Manjhi`s deputy), Paranik (assistant headman), Jog Paranik (deputy to Paranik), Naike (village priest), Kudum Naike (assistant to the priest) and Gudit (assistant to the Manjhi).
 They have also tenaciously preserved their Santali language, which belongs to the North Mundari group of the Austro-Asiatic language family.

 The Santals had no written form of the language until Christian missionaries introduced the Roman script during the late 19th century.
 As a consequence, many Santali works are written in the Roman script.
 Many Santals are bilingual, speaking the predominant regional language as well as their mother tongue and using the regional script for writing purposes.
 Thus the Bengali script is used in West Bengal, the Oriya script in Odisha, and the Devanagari script in Bihar.
-A script called Olchiki was created in 1925 by Raghunath Murmu.
+However, a script called Olchiki, created in 1925 by Raghunath Murmu, is the standard script now..

 Traditionally, Santals believe in animism and their worship is directed to divine spirits or bongas, of whom Marang Buru is their supreme deity and chief of the Santal bonga pantheon.
 Thakur Jiu is considered to be their creator.
 Their rituals and festivals through the year are related to the agricultural cycle, the life cycle and marriages and involve offerings, sacrifices, dance and song in honour of Marang Buru and other bongas.
 Some of the major festivals they celebrate are Sohrai, Sakrat, Karam, Baha and Dasae.
 They also celebrate a hunting festival called Disum Sendra on Buddha Purnima.
 However, after the ban on hunting by the Government of India, the Santals do not always get chance to practise their archery skill but village level archery competitions during festive seasons have given a chance to nurture this unique legacy.